 Students are provided with access to lecture notes, lecture slides, lecture recordings, and practical resources (practicals and solutions) via Moodle.
 The format of all these materials are in Word/PDF and PPT/PDF.
-All lectures are recorded and made available on Moodle at least one week prior to the scheduled practical dates
+All lectures are recorded and will be made available on Moodle.